Gastroenterology Appointment on March 29, 2022 – High Fasting Blood Sugar Level Despite Healthy Lifestyle and Weight Loss

 On July 15, 2020 (a little over a fortnight ago), I underwent a follow-up colonoscopy.
-Other than internal haemorrhoids, a problem I’ve known to have for nearly three decades, this colonoscopy was normal, i.e. no specific pathology was seen in my rectum or any other part of my colon.
+Other than internal hemorrhoids, a problem I’ve known to have for nearly three decades, this colonoscopy was normal, i.e., they saw no specific pathology in my rectum or any other part of my colon.

 Colonoscopy on July 15, 2020

-Below are some photos taken of my distal rectum.
+Below are some photos of my distal rectum during the colonoscopy.

-The two photographs below compare the proctitis seen on colonoscopy in February 2018 (left) with the normal mucosa seen on July 15, 2020 (right).
+The two photographs below compare the proctitis detected on colonoscopy in February 2018 (left) with the normal mucosa seen on July 15, 2020 (right).

 Histopathology of Biopsies

-Mucosal biopsies were taken during colonoscopy from my terminal ileum, caecum, transverse colon and rectum.
+They took mucosal biopsies from my terminal ileum, caecum, transverse colon, and rectum during the colonoscopy.
 Histopathological examination of these biopsies, the report of which I received only yesterday (July 29, 2020), showed no significant pathology.